kkblackmun/ML.Project.ecs171/README.md

 Thus, our preprocessing is focused on normalizing the colored pixels for the neural net and simplifying the resolution of the images to improve the run time of the neural net.
 We will rescale the images so the pixel colors are associated with a normalized value, through the keras image preprocessing library.

 We will assess if data augmentation is necessary, but we are planning on initially implementing pixel normalization and resolution reduction.

-For Model 2 we dropped 50 classes and only kept the first 20 dog breeds to make it easier on the NN as we found 70 classes to be difficult to decipher due to a lack of images for each class.
-This was unforeseen until after we trained our first model.
-Sienna confirmed this assumption in an office hour.

 ## First Model and Performing Preprocessing